Enter the 2026 NZCT New Zealand Canoe Sprint Championships today - bring the heat. |

 If you are paddling at various locations, please undertake the Check, Clean and Dry method outlined below before paddling in a new water way:

-CHECK and flick off any visible matter like weed, mud or adult clams at the lake or river.
+Flick off any visible matter like weed, mud or adult clams at the lake or river.
 Drain river or lake water, including removing bungs or opening hatch covers in case there is water in enclosed areas and leave to dry.

 These clams reproduce rapidly and form large populations that can clog water-based infrastructure such as electricity generation plants, irrigation systems, and water treatment plants.
 They are filter feeders that can potentially compete with native species for food.